Serengeti logo BLACK white bg w slogan

 Outsource your engineering and development.

 This is what we do, and we use what’s called a “Team Extension Model.”
-In the Team Extension Modell, Serengeti is a supplier responsible for maintaining a stable offsite development team that seamlessly integrates with the customer’s internal engineering team.
+In the Team Extension Model, Serengeti is a supplier responsible for maintaining a stable offsite development team that seamlessly integrates with the customer’s internal engineering team.

 The supplier -- us -- is responsible for managing the remote team and delivering according to the customer’s roadmap, product requirements, and timeline.
 We maintain a dedicated core team that emulates an engineering center owned by the customer as closely as possible.